- General Requirements

 To be considered a candidate for graduation a student must fulfill the specific requirements for a particular degree as set forth in the following pages:

 - Complete 120-129 semester hours, determined by your program of study, with a minimum “C” average 2.00 GPA.
 Earn a minimum of fifty percent (50%) of those semester hours from a four-year college or university, and at least twenty-five percent (25%) of semester hours required for degree must be resident work at JSU.
 Thirty-six (36) semester hours of credits presented for a degree must be in courses numbered 300 or above.
-No more than 12 semester hours in correspondence work may be counted toward a degree.

 - Earn a minimum “C” or better in each of the major and minor courses.
 Some undergraduate programs/majors may have more stringent requirements than university policy, and students should refer to their program/major for specific requirements.